 All projects must be located within 5 miles of the Whitemoss landfill site in Skelmersdale (WN8 9TH).

-Grants will be available for community and environmental projects delivering improvements to public amenities, including projects that support nature conservation objectives.
+Grants will be available for community and environmental projects delivering capital improvements to public amenities, including projects that support nature conservation objectives.
 Examples may include:

 - Village greens